-Emails will be sent out to relevant bodies and individuals on the Forward Planning Mailing List to keep them up-to-date with the progress of the LDDs, including information on how they can get involved.
+Emails will be sent out to relevant bodies and individuals on the Council's Mailing List to the people that have subscribed to this service in order to keep them up-to-date with the progress of the LDDs, including information on how they can get involved.
 In exceptional circumstances, where the individual has no email address, a letter may be sent out.